Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo: EXPERIMENTS

-We continue to explore the stability of the proposed algorithm from different perspectives.
-We first explore the impact of various momentum (denoted by $\gamma$) values in Figure \ref{fig_momentum}.
-Across different momentum values, the ULMC consistently displayed logarithmic regrets, which also indicates that our algorithms are stable among different momentum settings.
-It is worth noting that a gamma value of $2.0$ incurs the smallest regrets, which aligns with our theoretical selection.
 As we mentioned earlier in our analysis, the regrets may be heavily dependent on prior quality, and Figure \ref{fig_prior} shows how the proposed method and benchmark behave when we consider flat priors.
 While the ULMC consistently outperformed the overdamped version, they are likely to incur linear regrets in smooth ascent.
-However, this milder linear regret growth hints at the algorithm's ability to avoid the worst decisions, even if it doesn't always identify the optimal ones.
+However, this milder linear regret growth hints at the algorithm's ability to avoid the worst decisions, even if it does not always identify the optimal ones.

-Considering the dimension-dependent regrets of ATS in our analysis, we explored its effects on our algorithm's performance, as illustrated in Figure \ref{fig_dimension}.
-As the dimensions increase, there is a noticeable trend of slower regret convergence and higher regret magnitudes.
-Nevertheless, the algorithm persisted in delivering logarithmic regrets across all dimensional variations.
-Moreover, the advantages of our proposed algorithm over the conventional TS with OLMC become significant in high-dimensional challenges, as depicted in Figure \ref{fig_dimension2}.
-Our approach exhibits much fewer regrets when dimensions rise to 100 and 1,000, emphasizing the need for such advancements.
+Moreover, the advantages of our proposed algorithm over the conventional TS with LMC become significant in high-dimensional challenges, as depicted in Figure \ref{fig_dimension2}.
+Our approach exhibits much smaller regrets when dimensions increase to 100 and 1,000, which emphasizes the need for such advancements.

-\section{Conclusions and Discussions}
+\section{CONCLUSIONS AND DISCUSSIONS}

 To address the intricate task of sampling multiple approximate posteriors and guiding sequential decisions toward the optimal posteriors, we introduced a novel strategy using TS with ULMC to improve the approximation accuracy.
-Our algorithm's strength stems from a novel posterior analysis using a specific potential function, which offers new insights into posterior concentration rates in TS.
-Based on this, the proposed algorithm offers a more favorable sample complexity $\tilde O(\sqrt{d})$ relative to the overdamped version's $\tilde O(d)$ -- a claim validated through both theory and experiments.
+The main contribution is the novel posterior analysis in the use of a specific potential function, which offers new insights into posterior concentration rates in TS.
+Based on this, the proposed algorithm offers a more favorable sample complexity $\tilde O(\sqrt{d})$ relative to the overdamped counterpart with $\tilde O(d)$ -- a claim validated through both theoretical analysis and experimental validation.